-We assessed the Bank's methodology used in the expected credit loss model to calculate credit provision on a portfolio basis, and compared it against the requirements of NZ IFRS 9 Financial Instruments.
+We assessed the Bank's methodology used in the expected credit loss model to calculate the credit provision on a portfolio basis, and compared it against the requirements of NZ IFRS 9 Financial Instruments.
 Our work on the collective provision focussed on:

-- understanding the extent of loan relief requested by borrowers provided by the Bank and repayment behaviour after the relief period; - understanding the Bank's methodology and process to incorporate additional adjustments to the loan provision, representing the increased credit risk resulting from the economic disruption caused by COVID-19; and - understanding any restrictions imposed on the loan valuation process and the market conditions at and post balance date.
+understanding the extent of loan relief requested by borrowers provided by the Bank and repayment behaviour after the relief period;

+The key audit matter How the matter was addressed in our audit understanding the Bank's methodology and process to incorporate additional adjustments to the loan provision, representing the increased credit risk resulting from macroeconomic uncertainty; and understanding any restrictions imposed on the loan valuation process and the market conditions at and post balance date.
 In addition, we involved our technical specialists to develop an alternative comparison ECL model using the observable industry data relating to the probability of default and loss given default.
-The collective provision derived from the alternative comparison ECL model was compared to the Bank's collective provision to assess if the Bank's collective provision was within an acceptable range.

-We also assessed and challenged management's assumptions and judgements applied in the recognition of an economic overlay.
-This included benchmarking management's estimates to observable industry data and peer domestic banks.
+The collective provision derived from the alternative comparison ECL model was compared to the Bank's total collective provision to assess if the Bank's collective provision was within an acceptable range.
+As part of this consideration, we also assessed and challenged management's assumptions and judgements applied in the recognition of an economic overlay.
+This included benchmarking management's total ECL estimate to observable industry data and peer domestic banks.
 We reviewed the disclosures made in note 1.4 and note 16 to the disclosure statement which sets out the key judgements and estimates.
 Our review focussed on ensuring that the disclosures appropriately explain the loan provisioning methodology and assumptions, in particular the adjustments made as a result of the ongoing macroeconomic uncertainty.

-Our audit procedures did not identify any material issues with the assumptions used and judgements applied, and noted that the valuation of loans was performed on an appropriate basis.
+Our audit procedures did not identify any material issues with the assumptions used and judgements applied and noted that the valuation of loans was performed on an appropriate basis.